SumerBangera/Data-Engineering/Captone Project - Yelp Data/README.md

  * Unit tests for the scripts to ensure they are doing the right thing using custom SQL statementements in the DataQualityOperator

 #### 4.3 Data dictionary
-Refer **ADD A FILE HERE** which provides a brief description of each field.
+Refer [data_dictionary.txt](https://github.com/SumerBangera/Data-Engineering/blob/main/Captone%20Project%20-%20Yelp%20Data/data_dictionary.txt) which provides a brief description of each field.

 ### Step 5: Additional details about the project